137-rick/Dora-RPC/README.md

 > * a simple server
 > * you must extends the swserver and implement dowork function
 > * it's use for decrease the dev cycle
-> * the result will be a two-level array:first is communicate state(code field),second is dowork state
+> * the result will be a two-level arrayfirst is communicate state(code field),second is dowork state
 ----------

 ##使用方法(Example)